Transformer Reference

 Transforms language to RFC 5646 format.

-RFC 5646 defines "Tags for Identifying Languages."
+RFC 5646arrow-up-right defines "Tags for Identifying Languages."
 It does not contain a fixed, exhaustive list of language codes within the RFC itself.
 Instead, it specifies the structure and rules for constructing language tags, which are then built using codes from various external standards and registries.

 Parameter Format